hashicorp/consul/test/integration/consul-container/test/upgrade/README.md

 ## Introduction

 The goal of upgrade tests is to ensure problem-free upgrades on supported upgrade paths.
 At any given time, Consul supports the latest minor release, and two older minor releases, e.g. 1.15, 1.14, and 1.13.
 Upgrades to any higher version are permitted, including skipping a minor version e.g. from 1.13 to 1.15.

-The upgrade tests also aims to highlight errors that may occur as users attempt to upgrade their current version to a newer version.
+The upgrade tests also aim to highlight errors that may occur as users attempt to upgrade their current version to a newer version.

 ### How it works